Semax: ACTH(4-10) Analogue — Neuroprotection & Cognitive Function

 Medvedeva EV, Dmitrieva VG, et al. · Molecular Genetics and Genomics

-Transcriptome analysis showed Semax increases interferon signaling and antigen presentation, while PGP alone attenuates post-ischemic immune activation — suggesting a relevant role for the MEHF fragment in neuroimmune modulation.
+Transcriptome analysis showed Semax increases interferon signaling and antigen presentation, while PGP alone attenuates post-ischemic immune activation — suggesting a relevant role for the MEHF fragment.

 Latest literature review: 2026-04 · PubMed